related-sciences/public-data-source/README.md

 # Public Data Source Resources

 The purpose of this repository is to serve as the first step in a data processing workflow.
-The source code within contains utilities for working with external data providers as well as a catalog model for managing the creation of versioned data sources.
+The source code within contains utilities for working with external data providers as well as a catalog model for managing the creation of versioned datasets.

 The typical flow for adding a new data source is:

 1. Add a folder to [`import`](import) for the new source
-2. Create a script or notebook that does the following:
+2. Create a script that does the following:
   - Download and repackage artifacts from scientific dbs into more portable, efficient formats
   - Create a catalog entry that represents the artifact, e.g.
       ```python
         from data_source import catalog
         entry = catalog.create_entry(
             source='clinvar',
             slug='submission_summary',
             version='v2020-06',
             created=pd.to_datetime('2020-06-01').to_pydatetime(),